In December , the

 At Akhenaten section at the Museum |

-The amazing pre-dynastic section in the Museum in the second floor |
+The amazing pre-dynastic section in the Museum on the second floor |

 Ground floor |

-The Tahrir Egyptian Museum is in perfect position for both tourists and locals in the heart of Cairo.
+The Tahrir Egyptian Museum is in the perfect position for both tourists and locals in the heart of Cairo.
 It only needs care.

 I know that the Grand Egyptian Museum is going to dethrone the Tahrir Egyptian Museum as the biggest and most modernized Museum for Egyptian antiquities in Egypt and the Middle East but still the Tahrir Museum will remain the original museum for me.

-An overview for the Sarcophagi section in the Museum |
+An Overview of the Sarcophagi Section in the Museum |

 The old Kingdom section |

-Near the exit , the Modern Kingdom section |
+Near the exit, the Modern Kingdom section |

-The ground floor near the exist |
+The ground floor near the exit |

-Personally , I needed that visit or rather those visits to the Museum to remind me how my country is one of the cradles of civilization and how Egyptians endured a lot and yet they survived.
+Personally, I needed that visit or rather those visits to the Museum to remind me how my country is one of the cradles of civilization and how Egyptians endured a lot and yet they survived.

 The Museum itself is a witness to all the changes of time in Downtown Cairo in the 20th century and beyond.

-A good sign of times is that it regained its old view to the Nile after the
+A good sign of times is that it regained its old view of the Nile after the demolishing of the NDP ugly building in Cairo.

-After demolishing the NDP building , its land is said to be relocated to the Egyptian
+After demolishing the NDP building, its land is said to be relocated to the Egyptian Museum |

 Quick tips for visits to the Egyptian Museum :